Overview

 OIDC Token

 The RadiantOne Control Panel supports SSO with your corporate Identity Provider using OpenID Connect (OIDC) token-based authentication.
 This option provides the security of sending user login credentials to the authentication server (the Identity Provider), not the application (Control Panel, the Relying Party).
 OpenID Connect token authentication allows you to send your username and password just once, to the Identity Provider (IDP), have MFA validated (if enabled and supported by the Identity Provider), and then pass the token in the request to the Control Panel.
-When OIDC is configured in RadiantOne, the Control Panel login screen displays:
+When OIDC is configured in RadiantOne, the Control Panel login screen displays a list of configured OIDC providers for the admin to select from.
+The example shown below has two defined, one for Okta and one for Google:

-The administrator must click the "Log in with Corporate SSO" option to login with an OpenID Connect token.
+The administrator must click the applicable identity provider to login with an OpenID Connect token.

 The high-level flow is shown below.